ansible-collections/ibm_zos_core/docs/source/modules/zos_copy.rst

 backup
   Specifies whether a backup of the destination should be created before copying data.

-  When set to \ :literal:`true`\ , the module creates a backup file or data set.
+  When set to ``true``, the module creates a backup file or data set.

   The backup file name will be returned on either success or failure of module execution such that data can be retrieved.